backdrop-ops/phpcs/README.md

 But you can also download phpcs from Github and put it in your $PATH.

+With the "standard" parameter you can now tell phpcs, where the standard is located.
+Point it to the directory that contains the ruleset.xml file.

-Example usage for the current directory:
+Example usage to run checks in the current directory.

 ```
 phpcs --standard=/path/to/phpcs/Backdrop .